 2. material and methods

 The experiment was conducted in the Fruit Science Laboratory at SRMCAS from 2023 to 2025.
 The experiment was laid out in the Completely Randomized Design (CRD) with six treatments and three replications.
-The observation had to be taken such as TSS (ºBrix), titratable acidity, firmness (N), Total Sugar (%), Reducing Sugar (%), Non-Reducing Sugar (%), fruit weight, physiological loss weight, and shelf life.
-The data are analyzed using OPSTAT.
-The differences were considered statistically significant at P = 0.05.
+The treatment details are as follows:

 TABLE 1.
-The table shows all the treatments, with chemicals and percentages
+Treatment details